phthom/ContainerOrchestration/4-HelmLab.md

  my-wordpress        1           Wed Jun 28 22:15:13 2017    DEPLOYED    wordpress-0.6.5    default
  ```

- You can also look at the Kubernetes Dashboard to see if the deployment was successfull.
+ You can also look at the Kubernetes Dashboard to see if the deployment was successful (DEPLOYED).
+ Even if the deployment was successful, you still have to check that your application is running fine (in that case, a volume claim is requested and the application is not running fine).

 ## 5. Delete the package

 `helm delete my-wordpress --purge`

 ```
-helm delete my-wordpress --purge release "my-wordpress" deleted
+$ helm delete my-wordpress --purge release "my-wordpress" deleted
 ```